What is the difference between Medical First Responder & Emergency Medical Technician?

 Do I only have to spend time in the classroom to pass my EMT?

-You will be required to complete 48 hours of ride-along (clinical) time on an ambulance, and 12 hours observing in the emergency room.
-These are typically broken up into 12 hours shifts, which is customary in EMS and most acute-care settings.
+You will be required to complete 48 hours of ride-along (clinical) time on an ambulance.
+These are typically broken up into 12 to 14 hour shifts, which is customary in EMS and most acute-care settings.
 We have clinical contracts with a number of agencies and hospital systems to suit your needs.

 What immunizations do I need to have?